braze-inc/braze-docs/_docs/_help/accessibility.md

 **Chunk longer forms into smaller sections** <br>To reduce cognitive load, break long forms into smaller sections.
 This is known as chunking, a progressive disclosure pattern used to make the information easier to consume.
 This benefits all users but is especially helpful for people with cognitive disabilities.

-**Don't hide important content in tooltips or other hover states** <br>Content contained in hover states is less discoverable and mobile-friendly, and screen-magnifier users will struggle to view content that’s only available on hover.
+**Don't hide important content in tooltips or other hover states** <br>Content contained in hover states is less discoverable and mobile-friendly, and screen-magnifier users will struggle to view content that's only available on hover.

 **Avoid blocking invalid characters in fields** <br>Don't prevent certain character types from being input in form fields.
-It’s better to allow users to enter whatever they want and then provide an error message as to what’s wrong.
+It's better to allow users to enter whatever they want and then provide an error message as to what's wrong.
 Blocking keyboard input poses a particular problem for assistive technology users, as they rely heavily on inline validation to determine if they've filled in the form correctly.

-**Write clear error messages** <br>A good error message is made up of three parts: what’s happened, what went wrong, and how they can fix it.
+**Write clear error messages** <br>A good error message is made up of three parts: what's happened, what went wrong, and how they can fix it.
 Error messaging should be clear and easy to understand.
 Try to speak in simple language.
-There’s no need for fancy jargon.
+There's no need for fancy jargon.
 <br>

 ### Custom HTML